FREE GROCERIESVIDEO GAME PROOF OF CONCEPT

 (swipe to navigate)

-Use your cart to navigate and collect groceries
+Use the cart to navigate and collect groceries

-Refer to your randomly-generated grocery list of items to collect
+Refer to the randomly-generated grocery list of items to collect

-Carts can be upgrated with power-ups, such as jumping
+Carts can be upgraded with power-ups, such as jumping

 Other power-ups include boost